Tech writers can code too

 $

 The cd command changes the current directory.
-The pwd command outputs the current directory’s full path.
-My current directory is /home/marc/datacenters.
-Yours will be something similar that also ends with datacenters.
+The pwd command outputs the current directory’s full path, which is /home/techwriter/datacenters.

 Step 2: Get the CSV file